Toward Butler's conjecture: Column exchange rule and Butler permutations

-according to $\std(w_{[2n-2,2n+1]})$ such that $w_{2n}<w_{2n+1}$ and Table~\ref{tab: eta1 construction} shows the construction of $\eta^{(1)}_{n+1}$ for each case divided in Table~\ref{tab: ratios of statistic eta1}.
-The condition $(\eta2)$ follows from Lemma~\ref{lem: ides preserving} (1a) and (2a).
-The condition $(\eta3)$ is straightforward from the induction hypothesis and the construction.
-It remains to show $(\eta1)$ and we will give proof for (Case1), (Case2), (Case3) and (Case4).
-The rest cases can be done with a similar argument.
+Condition $(\eta2)$ follows from Lemma~\ref{lem: ides preserving} (1a) and (2a).
+Condition $(\eta3)$ holds directly from the induction hypothesis and the construction.
+It remains to prove condition $(\eta1)$, which we will do for (Case1), (Case2), (Case3), and (Case4).
+The remaining cases can be treated in a similar manner.

 (Case1): We have

 and $\std(w_{[2n-2,2n+1]})=1234 \text{ or } 2134$ implies $w\in \mathfrak{B}_{2n+1}$.